brugr9/brugr9.github.io/ISPW/README.md

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")

-A plugin providing with Institute of Sport Science ISPW related assets.
+A game plugin providing with Institute of Sport Science ISPW related assets.
 These are mainly Blueprints inheriting from plugin 'Distributed Game Engine DGE' but customized to environments of the ISPW, especially the Sensorimotor Laboratory with its five sided CAVE.

 ### Features